Joe’s Weather Blog: Another run of warmth is starting (TUE-12/7)

 Discussion:

-We sit and wait for our 1st accumulating snow.
-While that sounds “sexy” really for KC it isn’t at this point of the month or season.
-We typically wait for our 1st “measurable” snow (1/10″ or more) till 11/27…then our 1st 1″ of snow…on average is around December 15th…so this really isn’t that crazy.
+We sit and wait for our first accumulating snow.
+While that sounds “sexy,” really for Kansas City, it isn’t at this point of the month or season.
+We typically wait for our first “measurable” snow (1/10 inch or more) until Nov.
+27. Then our first inch of snow on average is around Dec.
+15, so this really isn’t that crazy.

 This is pretty impressive.
-That swath of darkest red is pretty stunning for for December.
+That swath of darkest red is pretty stunning for December.

-So you can see the trend is warm…and the 1st half of December will likely end up being in the top 10 of warmest starts to December in KC weather history, perhaps even Top 5.
+So you can see the trend is warm, and the first half of December will likely end up being in the top 10 of warmest starts to December in Kansas City weather history, perhaps even top five.

-So let’s go farther down the road…and take the ensemble gander at day 16…this would be for the 21st…heading into Christmas week.
-The chart below shows the 5000 foot temperature anomalies.
+Let’s go farther down the road and take the ensemble gander at day 16.
+This would be for the 21st heading into Christmas week.
+The chart below shows the 5,000-foot temperature anomalies.

-So as we head towards Christmas week…that air mass in western Canada will need to be watched.
-There are a couple of “teleconnections” that are starting to show signs that that cold air could be brought down into the USA in some form.
+As we head towards Christmas week, that air mass in western Canada will need to be watched.
+There are a couple of “teleconnections” that are starting to show signs that that cold air could be brought down into the U.S. in some form.
 The ones that I’m talking about are the Arctic Oscillation (AO) and the North America Oscillation (NAO).
 We’ve talked about these before.
-Let’s start with the AO…and in particular we’re looking at whether each index is either positive or negative and by how much.
+Let’s start with the AO, and in particular we’re looking at whether each index is either positive or negative and by how much.

-In particular look towards the week of the 21st or so…see the reversal on the EURO…the GFS doesn’t do it though.
-You can see the raging positive values though…connected to our warmth coming.
+In particular, look towards the week of the 21st or so.
+See the reversal on the EURO?
+The GFS doesn’t do it.
+You can see the raging positive values connected to our warmth coming.

 Both indices are connected to pressure patterns in various parts of the northern hemisphere.